Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 I'm pretty sure you do as well.

-I read this article uh last night.
+I read this article last night.

-Um basically uh uh Jordan Peterson tweeted the article and he said, read this, please.
+Um, basically, uh, uh, Jordan Peterson tweeted the article and he said, Read this, please.

-And I gotta I gotta find this.
+I gotta, I gotta find this.

-Um yeah, I'll find it for you for sure.
+Um, yeah, I'll find it for you for sure.

 Are you serious?

-Like right, right, exactly.
+Right, right, exactly.

-So uh, but some of the things that you're saying kind of remind me of it, uh, because yeah, here it is.
+So, uh, uh, but some of the things that you're saying kind of remind me of it, uh, because yeah, here it is.

 I found it, dude.

-But it's called No The Revolution Isn't Over.
+But it's called No, the Revolution Isn't Over.

-Yeah, it was just an amazing article, and so like my thinking is like, man, like maybe we could like win in in the schools by like firing an administrator, but then who hires the next administrator?
+And so, like, my thinking is like, man, like, like, maybe we could like win in the schools by like firing an administrator, but then who hires the next administrator?

 And it's like the people on the school board, and they're all Marxists, right?

-It's like the system is a problem, and it's like you know, there was a time in this country where you could you could work a working class job, a labor job, and you could own a home and provide for your family and your wife could stay home with the kids, and we've gotten to the point because of inflation because we went off the gold standard where that's impossible for working class families to do,
+And it's like, you know, there was a time in this country where you could work a working class job, a labor job, and you could own a home and provide for your family and your wife could stay home with the kids.

-and so the state has to raise the kids, they spend all the time with them during the day, and until like in like and like the that's one of the things that bothers me about the left as someone who's had had a daughter this year, is that they're always talking about expanding child services, getting the kids to school younger and younger.
+And until like, and like, and like that's one of the things that bothers me about the left as someone who's had a daughter this year is that they're always talking about expanding child services, getting the kids to school younger and younger.

-Like the the answer isn't for you to have my kid more.
+You know, like the answer isn't for you to have my kid more.

 Yes.